harvard-lil/website-static/app/_posts/2019-07-31-tutorial-return-cases-from-100-years-ago-today-with-the-cap-api.md

 * In the Terminal command line, copy and paste the API call from your text editor and press Enter.

 You did it!
-Data returned in your CAP API call should return case level metadata for all cases decided one hundred years ago today.
+Data by the CAP API should return case level metadata for all cases decided one hundred years ago today.

 Now, what do the content of those cases look like?
 Time to add a new piece to the mix.